Ahhh, Maple Syrup Season: from tree to table, nothing tastes better!

 Still, it’s fun to feel the change in the season, when the nights are still below freezing, but the sunny days soar up into the 50s.
 When windows begin to open and birds begin to sing.
 And that’s when you realize that maple syrup season, the very earliest prelude to spring, has begun!

 Our property is a nice old mixed forest, with lots of maples and birches scattered among the conifers.
-They are all red maples instead of sugar maples, but for our family’s syrup-making purposes, they work just great!
+As far as we can tell, they are all red maples instead of sugar maples, but for our family’s syrup-making purposes, they work just great!

 Sap runs are a family affair.
 We all walk out together and make our way around tree-by-tree.
 The kids are in charge of status updates (“3’s got a bunch!
 4’s empty!”) and prep (opening the lid).
 On a day when the sap is really running, you can actually watch it rise in the tube.
 Amazing to think that this is the tree’s delivery system pulling water from the ground and distributing it all the way out to the branch-tips!